Research

-• What is the potential of new concepts and instruments for environmental management, particularly those – such as the ‘Ecosystem Approach’ or ‘Nature-Based Solutions’ – that aim to promote inclusive and holistic approaches?
+- What is the potential of integrative concepts for nature management – especially the ‘Ecosystem Approach’ and ‘Nature-Based Solutions’ – to promote inclusive and holistic approaches?
+What can we reasonably expect of such initiatives and ideas, given the inherent limits of governing in complexity?

-• How are different knowledges produced and used in decision-making?
-How do institutional settings interact with specific initiatives or devices (especially those related to ‘Natural Capital’ or ‘Ecosystem Services’) for ‘mainstreaming’ i.e. attempts to enrol business and other stakeholder groups in decision-making about and for nature?
+- How are different knowledges produced and used in decision-making?
+How do institutional capacities affect the use or influence of specific initiatives or datasets (especially those related to ‘Natural Capital’ or ‘Ecosystem Services’)?
+What does this mean for ‘mainstreaming’ new private sector groups into decision-making for nature?

 Kerry’s main ongoing research projects

-• Kerry leads research on (up)scaling and mainstreaming of catchment NbS in Scotland, as part of the broader ‘Aim NbS‘ project funded by the Scottish Government RESAS Strategic Research Programme 2022-2027.
+- Kerry researches (up)scaling and mainstreaming of catchment NbS in Scotland, as part of the broader ‘Aim NbS‘ project funded by the Scottish Government RESAS Strategic Research Programme 2022-2027.

-• Kerry supports research on enrolling private sector actors and resources for sustainability, within the European-funded ‘MERLIN’ project, focused on catchment-based Nature-Based Solutions (NbS).
-MERLIN started in October 2021 and runs for 4 years.
+- Kerry supports research on enrolling private sector actors and resources for sustainability, within the European-funded ‘MERLIN’ project, focused on catchment-based Nature-Based Solutions (NbS).
+MERLIN started in October 2021 and runs until early 2026.

 Research approaches

-Kerry’s work predominantly uses interpretive qualitative research methods, e.g. collecting data from semi-structured interviews, workshops, participant observation, analysed using mixed inductive and deductive approaches.
+Kerry takes a relational approach to understanding environmental governance challenges.
+Her work is nearly always collaborative – carried out with peers in academia, practitioners and those shaping conservation and nature management, such as NGO, policy and increasingly private sector actors.
+She predominantly uses interpretive qualitative research methods, e.g. collecting data from semi-structured interviews, workshops, participant observation, analysed using mixed inductive and deductive approaches.
 She also has expertise in quantitative methods for primary and secondary data collection and analysis.
-The conceptual basis of individual projects varies, but underlying ideas about environmental governance relate to ideas in ecological economics, policy studies, and Science & Technology Studies (STS).
-Funding ranges from strategic longer-term research funded by the European Commission, the Scottish Government, through to more focused work via funders such as ALTER-NET and NatureScot.
+The conceptual basis of individual projects varies, but build on ideas from institutional and ecological economics, policy studies, and Science & Technology Studies (STS).
+Funding ranges from strategic longer-term research funded by the European Commission, the Scottish Government, through to more focused work via funders such as Alternet and NatureScot.

 Kerry has co-supervised 2 completed PhD students.
 Kirsty Holstead built understanding of community water governance, funded by a Hydronation scholarship, with Dr Shona Russell at the University of St Andrews (PhD obtained 2023).
 Sam Poskitt appraised the potential of scenario-planning to support learning for sustainable development, joint funded by ESRC and the James Hutton Institute, with Dr Andrew Ainslie at the University of Reading (PhD obtained 2018).
 She is open to other supervisory relationships, dependent on securing funding.